tanguybernard/computer-science-knowledge/cloud/aws/services_storage_and_databases.md

 3. Add Inbound Type NFS And Source : Security Group WebServers
 4.  ...

 ### Amazon Relational Database Service (RDS)

+Amazon RDS is a service that enables you to run relational databases in the AWS Cloud.

+Amazon RDS is a managed service that automates tasks such as hardware provisioning, database setup, patching, and backups.

+Amazon RDS database engines:
+- Amazon Aurora
+- Mysql
+- PostgresSQL
+- Oracle
+- Microsoft SQL Server
+- And many more...

+Characteristics :

+- Automated patching
+- Backups
+- Redundancy
+- Failover (basculement)
+- Disaster recovery

 Using multiple AZ's means : high availability and disaster recovery, not increased performance

 Doing read-intensive workloads ?
 Solution : A read replica

+#### Aurora

+Amazon Aurora (Aurora) is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.

+Consider Amazon Aurora if your workloads require high availability.
+It replicates six copies of your data across three Availability Zones and continuously backs up your data to Amazon S3.

+- MySQL
+- Postgres
+- Data Replication
+- 1/10th the cost of commercial databases
+- Up to 15 read replicas
+- Continuous Backup to S3
+- Point in time recovery

 ## DynamoDB